 After all, with fewer requirements for accountants to carry out manual processes, the role of the accountant and the expectations businesses have about what they need to provide, is changing.
 Therefore, process-based data entry or consolidation style roles, will (not might) be reduced!
 But this is not to say that the human workforce is to be completely replaced by ‘machines’ it’s to say that technological advancements are not to be underestimated.
 Sitting back and hoping for the best, is what will cost jobs.
 But there is a solution.
-If accountants can be responsive, flexible, and agile, then technology is there to be utilised with the accountants and not instead of.
-Introduced and utilised correctly, technology can be used to the accountants’ advantage and will create endless opportunities for those who can recognise the potential.
+If accountants can be responsive, flexible, and agile, then technology is there to be utilized with the accountants and not instead of.
+Introduced and utilized correctly, technology can be used to the accountants’ advantage and will create endless opportunities for those who can recognize the potential.

 The opportunities I’m referring to are around how the role of the accountant, both in practice and in business, will evolve.
 There is an opportunity to move away from ‘traditional’ routine and repetitive tasks, where finance and accountants work in silos from the rest of the business, conducting slow and manual processes; as per the previous narrow scope and definition of the role.
-Technology will help by giving accountants the opportunity to move into a more advisory, and analytical role, engaging with their clients and business to strategise their business ambitions.
+Technology will help by giving accountants the opportunity to move into a more advisory, and analytical role, engaging with their clients and business to strategize their business ambitions.

 Some ways technology will enable this are by:

 - Providing real-time information – the ability to interact with your client or business as and when things are happening is invaluable.
-You can be pro-active instead of reactive.
+You can be proactive instead of reactive.